chrisliebaer/salvage/README.md

 # Contributing

-salvage is designed to work with external crane images, and contributions in the form of new crane images are always welcome.
+Salvage is designed to work with external crane images, and contributions in the form of new crane images are always welcome.

 If you wish to contribute to salvage itself, please open an issue first to discuss the feature you wish to add or the bug you want to fix.
 I build salvage to solve a very specific problem and would like to keep the scope small.